 There’s no way around it, when you think Martha’s Vineyard, you think beaches and there are beaches for every taste, every need.
 Let’s face it, if you are a family with young children, your beach needs are going to be very different from those of a group of young adults, or fishermen.
 Martha’s Vineyard has got you covered.
 I don’t have room in one post to go over every single beach on the island.
 I probably don’t have the room on this website.
 That doesn’t matter though because I haven’t even been on every beach on the island; however, like all of the other attractions on the Vineyard, I’m slowly checking them off, one by one.

-In this post, I will go over a few of my favourite beaches.
+Each and every beach that I have visited has left its mark on me which is why they always work their way into my Martha’s Vineyard Mysteries.
+How could I write about our island without mentioning her beaches?
+In this post, I will go over a few of my favourites.
 Some are more accessible than others, but I love them all.
 If they’re here, it’s because I think they’re worth mentioning.
 Enjoy!

 South Beach, Edgartown